furterg/.dotfiles/README.md

 # .dotfiles

-This is the uptenth attempt to track my dotfiles :-)
+This is the umpteenth attempt to track my dotfiles :-)

 # Setting the environment